Half-Year May Conference

 • Karla Morales, ECIJA GPA, Ecuador

-• Omar Cuevas, special adviser on legal affairs and compliance for the top 10 FTSE 100, Mexico
+• Omar Cuevas, Consultant on legal affairs and compliance, Mexico

 17:30 » 18:30 First Timers' Gathering